An implantable chip which allows emulating Mifare Classic* microchips with "magic" chinese backdoor allowing changing of the UID.

 This chip has been has not been officially tested in humans.

-This product contains potentially dangerous things, make sure you understand their proper usage and the risks before using them.
+This product is potentially dangerous if used incorrectly, make sure you understand it's proper usage and the risks before use.